-But if you’re traveling with an unvaccinated friend, it’s a good idea to keep the masks on and the air vents open.
+But if you’re traveling with an unvaccinated friend, it is still a good idea to keep the masks on and the air vents open.

-For everyone’s safety, masks are required on airplanes and can only be removed briefly while eating or drinking.
 When choosing a mask to protect against COVID-19, make sure you find one that’s thick enough and fits well.
-For added safety, consider using an N95 respirator, KN95 mask or KF94 mask.
+For better protection, consider using an N95 respirator, KN95 mask or KF94 mask.

 It’s also a good idea to sanitize your hands frequently and use a disinfectant wipe to clean the area around you, including the seatbelt latch, armrests, tray and touch screen.
-Many airlines hand out these types of wipes when you board the plane, but it can be a good idea to pack your own.
+Some airlines hand out these types of wipes when you board the plane, but it can be a good idea to pack your own.

 Ventilation plays a big part in the safety of indoor events.
 While you may not already know it, the airflow on planes is good and effective – it’s a combination of filtered air and outside air.
 On average, all the air on a plane is fully exchanged every three minutes while in-flight.

 The air filters used on planes are also effective, capturing nearly all airborne particles that pass through the filters, which may lower your chance of catching COVID-19 on an airplane.
-But it’s still important to wear masks to prevent breathing in particles before they make it to the filtration system.
+Wearing a mask can prevent breathing in particles before they make it to the filtration system.